swcarpentry/hg-novice/02-collab.md

 $ hg commit -m "Some notes about Pluto"
 ~~~

-then push the change to BitBucket:
+then push the change to Bitbucket:

 ~~~ {.bash}
 $ hg push